dferber90/jest-transform-css/README.md

 ## Description

 When you want to do Visual Regression Testing in Jest, it is important that the CSS of components is available to the test setup.
-So far, CSS was not part of tests as it was mocked away by `identity-obj-proxy`.
+So far, CSS was not part of tests as it was mocked away by using `moduleNameMapper` like a file-mock or `identity-obj-proxy`.

 `jest-transform-css` is intended to be used in an `jsdom` environment.
 When any component imports CSS in the test environment, then the loaded CSS will get added to `jsdom` using [`style-inject`](https://github.com/egoist/style-inject) - just like the Webpack CSS loader would do in a production environment.
 This means the full styles are added to `jsdom`.